theloni-monk/Moody/README.md

 ### The Weeds

-The client has 3 routes: ***/login***, ***/input***, and ***/tracker***
+The meat of the client has 3 routes: ***/login***, ***/input***, and ***/tracker*** (excluding the ***/*** hompage route)

 **/login** is handled by a Google federated sign in service.
-Once a user signs in the client recieves a google *id_token* which it sends to the backend server.
+Once a user signs in the client recieves a google *id_token* which it sends to the backend server in a create requests.
 The backend node server then verifies the *id_token*.
-Once the token is verified the backend uses the token to obtain information ab the google user such as email, name, avatar, etc. If the user already exists in the MongoDb database, then the backend establishes a socketio/websocket(i haven't decided yet which connection type to use) connection to the client.
+Once the token is verified the backend uses the token to obtain information ab the google user such as email, name, avatar, etc. If the user already exists in the MongoDb database, then the backend the labels the client's session as authenticated and it will listen to any requests they send(e.g. get/ post requests via axios).
 If the user doesn't yet exist, the backend creates the user in the database before establishing a connection.

-The 'sub'(subject) field of the *id_token* will be used as a primary key for users on the database behind the backend.
+The 'sub'(subject) field of the *id_token* will be used as a primary key(*_id*) for users on the database behind the backend.

 The *id_token* will be stored in local storage to prevent having to login in every time.
 If their already exists an *id_token* that isn't expired, then the client will send this for authentication with the backend.